Mesothelioma and Nanotechnology

 According to research, nanotubes may cause damage when inhaled.
 This damage could be similar to that caused by airborne asbestos fibers.
 Studies show these long, thin tubes resemble asbestos fibers, act like asbestos fibers, and could cause asbestos-like illnesses like mesothelioma.[5]

 Discovered only a few decades ago, nanotubes have many properties that make them a wonder material.
-This is eerily similar to asbestos, which once held the same promise.
+These properties are similar to asbestos, which once held the same promise.
 Lightweight like plastic, nanotubes are stronger than steel.

 Asbestos was once prized for its light weight and the strength it added to other materials.
 Nanotubes have been used in research to produce batteries and electronics, engineering structures, and medicine.